startxfr/sxapi-core/docs/resources/README.md

 ### Declaring a resource in your config file

 Resources are referenced within the ```resources``` key in config file.
-This object reference, with and *resource-id*) all resources available in you API by their key.
+This object reference, with and *resource-id*, all resources available in you API.
+You have to read resource documentation to know required or available configuration parameters.

 ```json
 {